codsen/codsen/packages/detect-is-it-html-or-xhtml/README.md

 # detect-is-it-html-or-xhtml

-> Answers, is the string input string more an HTML or XHTML (or neither)
+> Does the string resemble an HTML or XHTML (or neither)?

 <div class="package-badges">
   <a href="https://www.npmjs.com/package/detect-is-it-html-or-xhtml" rel="nofollow noreferrer noopener">